Anisotropic Green Coordinates: Conclusion

 \section{Conclusion}

-In this work, we introduce anisotropic Green coordinates, which incorporate a symmetric positive definite coefficient matrix within the divergence operator to enable diverse deformation styles in both cage-based deformation and variational shape deformation.
-We derive an integral identity formulation for the anisotropic Laplacian equation, ensuring that our method satisfies both linear reproduction and translation invariance.
-Moreover, anisotropic Green coordinates, along with their gradients and Hessians, admit closed-form expressions, enabling efficient deformation computation and supporting variational shape deformation with an as-rigid-as-possible energy term while accommodating user-specified positional constraints.
+In this work, we introduce anisotropic Green coordinates, which incorporate a symmetric positive definite coefficient matrix into the divergence operator of the Laplacian equation.
+This approach enables a variety of deformation styles for both cage-based deformation and variational shape deformation.
+We derive the Green’s identity based on the anisotropic Laplacian equation and demonstrate that our method satisfies both linear precision and translation invariance.
+Furthermore, anisotropic Green coordinates, along with their gradients and Hessians, admit closed-form expressions.
+This facilitates the efficient computation of deformation mappings and supports variational shape deformation using as-rigid-as-possible energy, while accommodating user-specified positional constraints.

-Our method still has certain limitations.
-The primary one is that $\mathbf{A}$ remains globally invariant and has not been optimized for deformation constraints.
-Additionally, Green coordinates cannot simultaneously satisfy both Dirichlet and Neumann boundary conditions.
-We adopt Green coordinates as the foundation of our approach because of their theoretical elegance and strong compatibility with our concept of anisotropic deformation.
-It is our hope that this idea offers novel insights for anisotropic cage-based and variational deformation, and that this work inspires further research in the field.
+The primary limitation of our method is that the matrix $\mathbf{A}$ remains globally invariant and is not optimized based on deformation constraints, which we leave to future work.
+Additionally, Green coordinates cannot satisfy both Dirichlet and Neumann boundary conditions simultaneously.
+We adopt Green coordinates as the foundation of our approach because of their theoretical elegance and strong compatibility with the concept of anisotropy.
+We anticipate that this framework will offer novel insights for anisotropic space deformation and inspire further research in this field.